Pink tax: Pink tax causes

 The reason those who campaign against the pink tax claim it to be so problematic is that higher prices for goods and services arise from gender alone, with no underlying economic justification such as higher costs of production in goods.
 Women's and men's razors are essentially the same, and distinguishing between them is simply a marketing strategy.
 People who have a greater need to buy a product are often willing to pay much more, leading to price discrimination.
-Women are often subjected to this in the tampon and sanitary napkin market creating a marginalized group among women who are "period poor".
+Women are often subjected to this in the tampon and menstrual pad market creating a marginalized group among women who are "period poor".

+One significant cause is the gendered segmentation of consumer markets, where products are specifically marketed towards either men or women.
+Which are often packaged and branded distinctly to the directed gender.
+This segmentation allows companies to justify charging higher prices for products marketed towards women, exploiting the perception of femininity as a marketable attribute.
+Additionally, historical gender roles and expectations regarding personal care and hygiene contribute to the pink tax, women are often expected to invest more in grooming and appearance maintenance.
+Following this, the lack of transparency in pricing and limited competition in certain product categories also enable companies to implement the pink tax.
+Overall, the pink tax reflects much bigger systematic issues of gender inequality and discrimination in consumer markets.

 Criticism

 Criticism of the pink tax includes the principle that the idea robs women of agency and choice by suggesting that women are so easily brainwashed by marketing that they are prevented from choosing the lesser-priced but otherwise "identical" male-marketed alternative.
 Instead, critics have attributed the pricing disparity to market forces, and stated that if women continue to buy a more expensive pink razor, it is because they see some utility or additional aesthetic that they are willing to pay for.
 Substantive differences in price may indicate differences in the marketability of different products.
 Critics argue that although seemingly identical products and services may be differently priced, the emotional experiences and perceived value are different.

 A more recent study pointed out methodological flaws in the influential 2015 study from the New York City Department of Consumer Affairs: "First, the products considered in the report account for less than 6% of category sales and were not selected at random.
 Second, while the sample was constructed by subjectively pairing men’s and women’s products, we find that most pairs in the sample differ in their ingredients."
 They argue that a systematic analysis of the evidence reveals when comparing products made by the same company with the same leading ingredients, men's products were more expensive in 3 out of 5 categories.
 "These findings do not support the existence of a systematic price premium for women’s products."
+Some articles argue that the razors are designed for different areas of hair (e.g. beard vs. leg hair).